Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Finite temperature effects on the phonon dynamics without time reversal symmetry

 \subsection{The Hall viscosity coefficient in the zero-flux sector}

 We start by analyzing the temperature evolution of the Hall viscosity coefficient in the zero-flux sector, when translation invariance allows to perform all the calculations in the momentum space.
-The analytical derivation of the Hall viscosity coefficient at $T=0$ was performed in Ref.~\cite{Ye2020}, and the explicit expression for the off-diagonal component $\im\Pi^{\perp\|}(\mathbf{q}, i \Omega) $ is given by \begin{widetext}
+The analytical derivation of the Hall viscosity coefficient at $T=0$ was performed in Ref.~\cite{Ye2020}, and the explicit expression of the off-diagonal component $\im\Pi^{\perp\|}(\mathbf{q}, i \Omega) $ that contributes to the Hall viscosity is given by \begin{widetext}